Data-Driven Dynamic Factor Modeling via Manifold Learning: Conclusions

 We study an application of our framework to financial stress testing, where we consider the special case of a linear multi-factor model.
 Our historical backtests demonstrate the superiority of our methodology in capturing dynamic correlations between the macroeconomic factors driving the return of equity portfolios.
 We make use of several comparison benchmarks, including the standard approach to scenario analysis and PCA-based models.
 We demonstrate through our empirical experiments that working on the diffusion coordinate space indeed uncovers the dynamics of the common factors and captures nonlinearities in the data during historical periods of financial stress.

 While the primary application of our framework in this paper has been financial stress testing, it is important to emphasize the rich set of applications where our framework can be employed.
 First, our dynamic factor modeling framework is well-suited for asset pricing problems, where one seeks to construct a sparse set of dynamic factors from a high-dimensional factor zoo that possess high explanatory power for the cross-section of stock returns.
 Another application of our framework is to the problem of nowcasting, where one seeks to utilize a higher-frequency dataset to improve predictions on lower-frequency data.
-Our data-driven framework gives rise to a broad set of new possibilities, especially when one wishes to make minimal modeling and parametric assumptions on observed data.
+Another application is \emph{nowcasting} (see \citet{giannone_nowcasting_2008}), where one makes use of higher frequency/quality data to improve predictions on lower frequency/quality data.
+Our approach is well-suited for such a task as it produces lower-dimensional dynamic embeddings which propagate linearly, and also possess explanatory power comparable to the original high-dimensional set of factors.